The Museum and Gardens are open, and free to visit.

 Please download online tickets to your mobile device in advance.
 When available, please choose ‘Horniman Public Wi-Fi’.

-The Cafe and Café kiosk in the Gardens are open with a fresh and delicious range of snacks, treats and food and drink to take away.
+The Cafe is open with a fresh and delicious range of snacks, treats and food and drink to enjoy in the Cafe or to take away.

-The Café will have a separate entrance and exit.
-The Cafe will only be accessible from the terrace outside the Museum.
+The Cafe is only accessible from the terrace outside the Museum.

 Seating around the Café Terrace, Conservatory or Conservatory Terrace is for Café customers only.

-You are welcome to consume takeaways from our kiosks, as well as packed lunches and picnics, in the Gardens.
+You are welcome to consume takeaways from our Cafe, kiosks, as well as packed lunches and picnics, in the Gardens.
+The Dutch Barn is open daily for picnicking in rainy weather – it is located opposite the Bandstand in the Gardens.

 The toilets available for visitors to the Café and Café kiosk are those to the right of the counter or the Gardens toilets.